History of Suresnes: Second Empire

 With the coup d'état of December 2, 1851, Prince Louis Napoleon granted himself greater powers.
-On October 10, the Suresnes town council sent him “the expression of its eternal gratitude for the services he rendered to France on December 2, 1851, by saving her from the misfortunes she was threatened with.”
-For the proclamation of the Empire on the following December 2, bleachers with canopies and tapestries were erected for a ceremony attended by the fort's officers, with money and food distributed to the poor.
+On October 10, the Suresnes town council sent him "the expression of its eternal gratitude for the services he rendered to France on December 2, 1851, by saving her from the misfortunes she was threatened with".
+For the proclamation of the Empire on the following December 2, bleachers with canopies and tapestries were erected for a ceremony attended by the fort's officers, and money and food were distributed to people experiencing poverty.

 At the time, many homes had wells drilled into their cellars or gardens, although some were viewed with suspicion, with some Suresnois taking advantage of the opportunity to have their sewage drained into them.
 For large-scale needs, a system of distributing water from the Seine had been set up by merchants, who filled barrels and then passed them through the village, each inhabitant using an earthenware filter to purify it.
 In 1853, a project was proposed to the mayor to create drains, sewers, and standpipes, but no further action was taken.
 Citizen Tournemire, who owned a well-known bathhouse with a steam boiler, obtained authorization to install a pipe to draw water from the river.

-The urban structure of Suresnes continued to change: in addition to the destruction of the Rothschild estate, in 1854 Pagès gave up his neighboring property, whose park was parcelled out, with the northern part of the commune becoming constructible (a request for the establishment of a candle factory was made as early as December).
+The urban structure of Suresnes continued to change: in addition to the destruction of the Rothschild estate, in 1854, Pagès gave up his neighboring property, whose park was parcelled out, with the northern part of the commune becoming constructible (a request for the establishment of a candle factory was made as early as December).
 Near the railway line, built in 1839, landowners and winegrowers began to sell off their plots, on which middle-class Parisians built villas with beautiful views of the capital and cleaner air.
 This attraction was reinforced by the development of “guinguettes” (dance halls), frequented by the capital's inhabitants and the fort's garrison, sometimes leading to drunken disturbances.

 Plaque on Rue Fizeau, which pays tribute to the physicist who carried out one of his scientific experiments in Suresnes.